toncho11/SPARK_examples/README.md

 * Make a .bat file that sets both Spark and Hadoop home folders and paths.
 One is provided in this repository.
 You can use it as "call sethome.bat".

 Next you should create a new Python virtual environment and install PySpark.
-A new Python environment gurantees that you will not have problem with package dependencies (Python dependency hell).
+A new Python environment guarantees that you will not have problem with package dependencies (Python dependency hell).
 The price for that is a lot of extra disk space used.

 * $git clone this repository
 * $cd the repository